noew/nurp6015fall15/README.md

 ### Textbooks ###

-Most of the readings for the class are drawn from the following books.
+Most of the readings for the class are drawn from the following three books.
+I have tried to use only free textbooks where possible.

+- Diez, D., Barr, C. Çetinkaya-Rundel, M. (2014).
+Introductory Statistics with Randomization and Simulation.
+First Edition.
+Available free of charge at: [https://www.openintro.org/stat/textbook.php?stat_book=isrs](https://www.openintro.org/stat/textbook.php?stat_book=isrs)
 - James, G. et al. (2013).
 An Introduction to Statistical Learning with Applications in R. Springer.
-Available at: \url{http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf}
+Available free of charge at: [http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf)
 - Lander, J. P. (2014).
 R for everyone: Advanced Analytics and Graphics.
 Addison-Wesley.

-Additional ressources that may be useful for some students include:
+There are thousands of books and other resources for learning statistical methods available on the internet.
+Some additional resources that may be useful include:

-- If you enjoy a more verbose and humorous writing style: Field, A., Miles, J. & Field, Z. (2012).
+- A more verbose introductory statistics book with very little mathematics: Field, A., Miles, J. & Field, Z. (2012).
 Discovering Statistics Using R.  SAGE Publications.
-- Terse and to the point, with an economics focus: Gujarati, D. (2011).
-Econometrics by Example.
-Palgrave-Macmillan.
+- A more mathematical textbook on probability and statistical theory: Kerns, G.J.
+(2010).
+Introduction to Probability and Statistics Using R. [https://cran.r-project.org/web/packages/IPSUR/vignettes/IPSUR.pdf](https://cran.r-project.org/web/packages/IPSUR/vignettes/IPSUR.pdf)
-- More on the different free/open-source software that are combined in reproducible research: Gandrud, C. (2013).
+- More on the different free/open-source software that are combined in reproducible research (R, Git, knitr, Latex): Gandrud, C. (2013).
 Reproducible Research with R and R Studio.
 CRC Press.

 Certain readings will be posted on Canvas (please check this syllabus and your email for announcements.)

 ### Software and Computing ###

 Computers have transformed how statistical analysis is conducted in everyday work.
 In this class, we will learn how to use the computer for collaborating in groups, managing and analysing data, and writing reports.
 All of this will be done using the following very widely used, free and open-source software.
 Mastering these tools, even only their very basics, will give you a huge advantage in both industry and academia.

 - *R*, a system for statistical analyses and graphics. *R* is available as a free download from [http://www.r-project.org](http://www.r-project.org).
 - You also need to install a front-end called *RStudio*, an integrated development environment for *R*, available free of charge from [http://www.rstudio.com/products/rstudio/download/](http://www.rstudio.com/products/rstudio/download/).
 - The version control software *Git*, and in particular the simplified version provided by Github. *Git* combines functions of backup, version control and collaboration on code and documents.
 You will need to open a free account on [http://www.github.com](http://www.github.com) and download the Github application.

-If you plan on using your own computer during the semester, try installing *R* and *RStudio* before the first class.
+If you plan on using your own computer during the semester, try installing these software packages before the first class.
 This way, I can help you if you run into difficulties during the installation.

 ### University resources ###